sffjunkie/astral/src/docs/index.rst

 Sunrise
-    The time in the morning when the top of the sun breaks the horizon (asuming a location with no obscuring features.)
+    The time in the morning when the top of the sun breaks the horizon (assuming a location with no obscuring features.)

 Noon
     The time when the sun is at its highest point directly above the observer.